 Participants with mobility concerns must be accompanied at their own cost by their own companion.
 Leaders and guides cannot be responsible for assisting with walkers or wheelchairs.

-PRICES LISTED: Cost of the tour includes planning, communication, handling and operational charges and are quoted at the current rate of exchange and tariffs as of May 1, 2017.
-In the event of a increase of more than 7% in airfares & foreign exchange or tariff rates, costs are subject to revision.
+PRICES LISTED: Cost of the tour includes planning, communication, handling and operational charges and are quoted at the current rate of exchange and tariffs as of January 1, 2018.
+In the event of a increase of more than 7% in airfares and foreign exchange or tariff rates, costs are subject to revision.

 AIRLINE CLAUSE: The airline[s] is not to be held responsible for any act, omission or event during the time passengers are not on board their aircraft.
-The passenger tickets in use by the airline, when issued, shall constitute the sole contract between the airline & the passenger.
-All airfares & conditions thereof are those in effect as of May 1, 2017 & are subject to change.
+The passenger tickets in use by the airline, when issued, shall constitute the sole contract between the airline and the passenger.
+All airfares and conditions thereof are those in effect as of January 1, 2018 and are subject to change.

 OTHER FEES: A convenience fee of 3% will apply to Visa or MasterCard purchases.